Analyst: Wichita at 'a really interesting moment' in its history

 "It’s the citizens moving forward ... not just waiting and relying on someone else to move things forward," he said.

-Project Wichita, an initiative to establish a vision of what residents of what the region to be in 10 years, is "a good step," Chung said.
+Project Wichita, an initiative to establish a vision of what residents of the region want it to be in 10 years, is "a good step," Chung said.

 "I hope they succeed," he said.
 "They're doing a wonderful job of collecting input."